XRSession: environmentBlendMode property

 XRSession interface's read-only

 This is used to differentiate between fully-immersive VR sessions and AR sessions which render over a pass-through image of the real world, possibly partially transparently.

-Permitted values are:
+Possible values are:

-- The rendered image is drawn without allowing any pass-through imagery.
+The rendered image is drawn without allowing any pass-through imagery.
 This is primarily used by fully-immersive VR headsets, which totally obscure the surrounding environment, with none of the real world shown to the user at all.
 The alpha values specified in the

 baseLayerfield are ignored since the alpha values for the rendered imagery are all treated as being 1.0 (fully opaque).

 Primarily used by AR devices with transparent lenses which directly allow reality to pass through to the user's eyes, the

 additiveblending mode is designed to be used in a situation in which the device has no control over the background and its brightness, since that isn't being digitally controlled.
 All the device can do is add more light to the image; it can't make things get darker.
 Therefore, black is rendered as fully transparent, and there's no way to make a pixel fully opaque.
 As with the